Coconut Grove station

 Coconut Grove station is a station on the Metrorail rapid transit system on the western end of the Coconut Grove neighborhood of Miami, Florida.
-The station is located at the intersection of South Dixie Highway (US 1) and West 27th Avenue/Grapeland Boulevard (SR 9), opening to service May 20, 1984.
+The station is located at the intersection of South Dixie Highway (US 1) and West 27th Avenue/Grapeland Boulevard (SR 9), opening to service on May 20, 1984.

 In 2018, there were plans to make the station entirely solar-powered.
+The station closed on January 21, 2025 for renovations, and opened again in late May.

 Station layout

-The station has two tracks served by an island platform, with a parking lot just north of the platform.
+The station has two tracks served by an island platform.
+Immediately north of the platform lies a mixed-use development called Grove Central, with apartments, retail and a parking garage including parking specifically for the station.